open5e/open5e/content/srd/Spellcasting/casting-a-spell.md

 #### Cone

 A cone extends in a direction you choose from its point of origin.
-A cone’s width at a given point along
+A cone’s width at a given point along its length is equal to that point’s distance from the point of origin.
+A cone’s area of effect specifies its maximum length.

+A cone’s point of origin is not included in the cone’s area of effect, unless you decide otherwise.

 #### Sphere